 On a website, that might look like a site reader or the ability to disengage any flashing media that could provoke a seizure.

-Ready, get, go!
+Ready, set, go!

 Let’s dive into all things documents—from PDFs to PowerPoint to Word and Excel—there’s something important your business needs to know about accessibility requirements for each.

 Get ready to have your mind blown.

 Let’s take this a little further if you’re still with us…

-Next, we’ll learn what you need to implement, who invented the rules, and of course- why they matter.
+PDFs need to meet accessibility standards.
+Next, we’ll learn how to implement them, who invented the rules, and why they matter.